Unless you’re a buy-and-forget investor, managing a portfolio of shares is an ongoing activity.

 To give you an idea of why you might want to sell an investment, here are a few recent sales from the model portfolio along with the main reason why I sold each of them:

-In addition to those main reasons, my sell decisions are influenced by the portfolio’s current diversity.
+In addition to the reasons listed above, my sell decisions are influenced by the portfolio’s current diversity.

 So if, as is currently the case, the portfolio is overweight UK cyclicals, I would rather sell a UK cyclical holding than an international defensive holding.